lucianpls/QB3/README.md

 # QB3: Fast and Efficient Raster Compression

-QB3 is a raster specific lossless compression that usually achieves better compression ratio than PNG while being extremely fast for both compression and decompression.
+QB3 is a raster specific lossless compression that usually achieves better compression ratio than PNG for natural images while being extremely fast, for both compression and decompression.
-In addition, it requires almost no memory during operation making it very suitable for vectorization and parallelization.
+It requires almost no memory during operation.
 QB3 handles integer values, signed and unsigned, up to 64bit per value.
 If multiple bands are to be compressed together, as is usually the case for color images, QB3 can take advange of band to band similarities to compress even better.

 # QB3 Library
 The library, located in [QB3lib](QB3lib) provides the core QB3